EASA Accreditation, an extremely specific electromechanical audit process.

 EASA's foundation for Accreditation was derived from the following publications:

 1. ANSI/EASA AR100-2020 (soon to be 2020) repair specification.

 2. The Effect of Repair/Rewinding on Motor Efficiency (EASA/AEMT Rewind Study and Good Practice Guide to Maintain Motor

 The EASA Accreditation Program was announced June 30, 2014 at EASA's Boston International Convention.
-Now, coming up on six years, EASA Accreditation has reached a tipping point in multiple markets.
-In other words, when an area motor service center markets and delivers motor end-users recognized EASA Accreditation compliant repaired and/or rewound electric motors—Other area service centers become EASA Accreditation Members to compete.
+Now, coming up on seven years, EASA Accreditation has reached a tipping point in multiple markets.
+Meaning, when an area motor service center markets and delivers motor end-users recognized EASA Accreditation compliant repaired and/or rewound electric motors—Other area service centers become EASA Accreditation Members to compete.

-EASA's Accreditation program and our Green Motor Initiative (GMI) and EASA Accreditation programs operate within GMPG independently of one-another.
+EASA's Accreditation program and our Green Motor Initiative (GMI) electric utility program operate within the GMPG organization independently of one-another.
 Obtaining one does not necessarily include the other, as GMI requires yearly onsite audits and EASA Accreditation, with more stringent requirements, runs on a three-year cycle with two of the cycle years having self-audits.